HOME > Sustainability > Governance:Corporate Governance

 2019

-• The number of Outside Directors was increased (from 2 to 5)
+• The number of Outside Directors increases (from 2 to 5)

 • Sustainability Committee is established